redwoodjs/learn.redwoodjs.com/docs/tutorial/redwood-file-structure.md

 Let's take a look at the files and directories that were created for us (config files have been excluded for now):

+> Don't worry about trying to memorize this directory structure right now, it's just a brief overview to get you oriented.
+Seeing dozens of files before you've even written a single line of code can be daunting, but there's a great organizational structure here, promise.
+You can also ignore this all for now and we'll touch upon many of these files and directories as we go.

 ```terminal
 ├── api
 │   ├── db